Wipf Group - Required Laboratory Practices

 - Take Care of Our Equipment: A professional, responsible attitude mandates regular maintenance on personal as well as shared equipment.
 You cannot expect good performance if you abuse our instruments.
 Again, pictures say more than a thousand words.
 The first snapshot is from a pump that has seen a lot of tear and wear, but can still be salvaged.
 The lower two pictures are from another pump that was operated without a proper cold trap and has suffered a terrible fate in careless hands:

-Furthermore, no laboratory item, especially vacuum pumps, or rotavaps, should be simply "borrowed" or switched from another lab bench!
+Finally, no laboratory item, especially vacuum pumps, or rotavaps, should be simply "borrowed" or switched from another lab bench!

 - Browse: Overview of Lab Techniques and Useful Reagents (TLC, etc) for many useful hints and suggestions!